 Louisville, KY 40299

-Once you have the certificate prepared by your insurance carrier, your certificate should be uploaded to our baseball operations center through the Online Team Check-In page on this website.
+Once you have the certificate prepared by your insurance carrier, your certificate should be uploaded to our baseball operations center through the Online Team Check-In page.

 We require each team to send us a team photo and logo for the Youth Baseball Nationals Media Guide and tournament website.
 Please submit your team’s photo and logo, by APRIL 15, 2017 by uploading these items through the Online Team Check-In page of this website.

-The Nationals official team rosters are to be completed on the provided official roster (Microsoft Excel) document that can be downloaded at the Online Team Check-In page of this website.
+The Nationals official team rosters are to be completed on the provided official roster (Microsoft Excel) document that can be downloaded at the Online Team Check-In.
 Each roster will need to be completed, saved and then uploaded NO LATER than APRIL 15, 2017.

 - A minimum of one (1) and maximum of four (4) participants from each team will participate in the Velo Across the Diamond.
 If a team has more than one (1) participant, only the player with the highest MPH Velo will result in points scored for their team.